alessandro-perez/ap-soc-journey/README.md

-# Alessandro Perez - SOC Portfolio
+# Alessandro Perez - Cyber Portfolio

-Cybersecurity student at the University of South Florida focused on blue team operations, SOC analysis, and defensive security.
+Cybersecurity student at the University of South Florida with a focus on blue team operations, SOC analysis, and defensive security.

 ## About Me